jeredw/advent2023/README.md

 I found myself wishing `Interval` had a few more convenience methods for interval arithmetic, and I think if I were a real Smalltalk person, I would probably have just added them and made my program nicer.

+## Day 6

+Today's problem involved finding zeros of a function.
+I thought about writing a binary search, and learned about the `^` operator which lets you return from within a nested block.
+But because the function was just a quadratic I decided to use the quadratic formula and call it a day.